FreeZeroDays/SLAP/README.md

 ## Usage

-Using SLAP is also just as easy.
+Using SLAP is easy.
 Simply fill in the WORKINGDIR and SLACKTOKEN variables with the appropriate information.

 ## Contributing

 Please feel free to contribute!
-If you want to discuss SLAP in depth then reach out to me on Twitter as well @FreeZeroDays
+If you want to discuss SLAP in depth then reach out to me on Twitter as well @FreeZeroDays.

 ## Featured